alyoshinaarina/vpl19/Marina, Kristina, Vladimir/README.md

 and so on!

-So... if you liked our project, please, let us know!
+So... if you liked our project, please let us know!
 We've been working so hard and we'd like to be aware whether it turned out to be good.